huggingface/dataset-viewer/services/worker/README.md

-# Datasets preview backend - worker
+# Datasets server - worker

 > Worker to pre-process datasets and splits